 3. Get an email marketing provider

 For professional email marketing, Gmail, Yahoo, and Outlook aren’t going to cut it.
-You need an email marketing program to help you create and send emails and manage your list – especially bounces and unsubscribes.
+You need an email marketing campaign to help you create and send emails and manage your list – especially bounces and unsubscribes.
 You can use inexpensive tools like MailChimp or Constant Contact, or a more robust CRM system like Hubspot or Insightly if you need more features.

 4. Have a website